-- (D) The requirements of this subchapter do not apply to the redevelopment of property if the redevelopment meets all of the following conditions: [...] - (3) The redevelopment must comply with Section 25-8-121 (Environmental Resource Inventory Requirement) and all construction phase environmental requirements in effect at the time of construction, including Chapter 25-8, Article 5 (Erosion and Sedimentation Control; Overland Flow). - (4) The redevelopment must provide water quality treatment for the entire site or for an untreated impervious area at least the size of the redeveloped impervious area. - (5) The water quality controls on the site for the redeveloped areas or an equivalent area on the site must provide a level of water quality treatment that is equal to or greater than that which was previously provided.
-At a minimum, the site must provide sedimentation/ filtration ponds for the redeveloped area or an equivalent area on the site the area required to be treated under Subsection (4).
+- (D) The requirements of this subchapter do not apply to the redevelopment of property if the redevelopment meets all of the following conditions: [...] - (3) The redevelopment must comply with Section 25-8-121 (Environmental Resource Inventory Requirement) and all construction phase environmental requirements in effect at the time of construction, including Chapter 25-8, Article 5 (Erosion and Sedimentation Control; Overland Flow). - (4) The water quality controls for the redeveloped areas or an equivalent area on the site must provide a level of water quality treatment that is equal to or greater than that which was previously provided.
+At a minimum, the site must provide sedimentation/ filtration ponds for the redeveloped area or an equivalent area on the site. - (5) The property owner must mitigate the effects of the redevelopment, if required by and in accordance with Subsection (G).

-- (65) The property owner must mitigate the effects of the redevelopment, if required by and in accordance with Subsection (G). - (76) Redevelopment may not be located within the Erosion Hazard Zone, unless protective works are provided as prescribed in the Drainage Criteria Manual. [...] - (F) City Council shall consider the following factors in determining whether to approve a proposed redevelopment: [...] - (4) compatibility with the City's long-range planning goals comprehensive plan. [...] - (G) Redevelopment of property under this section requires the purchase or restriction of mitigation land. - (1) The combined gross site area impervious cover of the mitigation land and the portion of the redevelopment required treatment area treated by sedimentation/filtration ponds may not exceed 20 percent of gross site area if in a water supply rural watershed or 40 percent% of gross site area if in a water supply suburban watershed. [...]
+- (6) Redevelopment may not be located within the Erosion Hazard Zone, unless protective works are provided as prescribed in the Drainage Criteria Manual. [...] - (F) City Council shall consider the following factors in determining whether to approve a proposed redevelopment: [...] - (4) compatibility with the City's long-range planning goals comprehensive plan. [...] - (G) Redevelopment of property under this section requires the purchase or restriction of mitigation land. - (1) The combined gross site area impervious cover of the mitigation land and the portion of the redevelopment required treatment area treated by sedimentation/filtration ponds may not exceed 20 percent of gross site area if in a water supply rural watershed or 40 percent% of gross site area if in a water supply suburban watershed. [...]